 Definition

 A product development methodology created at Basecamp that organizes work into six-week cycles followed by a two-week cooldown.
+The full methodology is described in Ryan Singer's free online book Shape Up.
 Instead of writing user stories, teams write "pitches" that define the problem, appetite (time budget), and a rough solution.
 Shape Up gives teams full autonomy within the cycle and explicitly caps scope.
 PMs attracted to Shape Up appreciate its emphasis on fixed time, variable scope.

 Why It Matters for Product Managers